-First, think about what you already have going for you – what are the strengths and the skills that are already relevant to your dream?
-Maybe you want to move into a new work field – then your natural networking skills will help you get to know the industry quicker.
+First, think about what you already have going for you – what are the strengths and skills that are already relevant to your dream?
+Maybe you want to move into a new work field – then your natural networking skills will help you get to know the industry more quicker.

 Then, make a list of skills you need to develop and projects you can start working on to move you closer to your goals.
 Think about the people you can contact and who can help you along the way.
 At this point you don’t have to be too specific – think of it as a kind of brainstorming.
 Jenny Blake has a handy template on this, as well.

-After you’ve created a long list, look at the different points and group them together to form clusters.
+After you’ve created a long list, look at the different points and group them to form clusters.
 You can use a format that’s well known by most business students – the SWOT chart.
 Although we’re used to thinking about it as a tool to assess organizations, it’s just as handy for assessing your personality.
-You just have to draw a four quadrant map and use each part for your strengths, weaknesses, opportunities and threats.
+You just have to draw a four-quadrant map and use each part for your strengths, weaknesses, opportunities and threats.
 If this sounds too abstract, check out the questions for building a personal SWOT chart here.

 Step 3: Build your personal development plan